vadi2/DHP-temp/input/pagecontent/fhir-basics.md

 #### ConceptMaps
 ConceptMaps in FHIR define relationships and mappings between codes from different terminology systems, enabling semantic interoperability across disparate coding schemes.
 Within the DHP implementation, applications must exclusively use locally-defined codes for data exchange and storage.
 To facilitate integration with international standards, DHP provides ConceptMap resources that establish mappings between common international terminologies (such as ICD-10, SNOMED CT, or LOINC) and the corresponding local Uzbekistan codes.
 Applications can leverage the ConceptMap $translate operation to programmatically convert standard international codes into the required local codes, ensuring compliance with DHP requirements while maintaining compatibility with global healthcare standards.

+### Capability discovery
+Applications can dynamically discover and configure their behavior by querying the FHIR server's `/metadata` endpoint, which returns a CapabilityStatement resource describing the server's supported operations, resource types, profiles, and extensions.
+This enables applications to automatically adapt to the specific capabilities and requirements of the DHP implementation, ensuring compatibility and optimal functionality without requiring hard-coded configurations.
+The DHP's complete capability statement can be viewed at [CapabilityStatement-DHPCapabilityStatement.html](CapabilityStatement-DHPCapabilityStatement.html), which provides the same information as the `/metadata` endpoint.

 ### Links

 For further reading, we recommend to use the following links: